Service Orders The Fullbay Way

 - On Hold.
 Are you waiting for a client to authorize the work?
 Did a dog eat your 10mm socket (if so, please take it to the vet)?
 If work has paused for any reason, those paused jobs will go here.

 - PMs.
 The all-important preventive maintenance work goes here.
 You can filter this by specific owners or any and all PM work that might be past due or coming up due.
-It’s a great way to keep on top of those clients who might not be watching their PM work.
-You can even see all the PMs you’ve completed in the past, along with their stats – how long jobs took to complete and who worked on them.
-You can also look at metrics that show you which of your PMs made you the most profit, and which maybe aren’t as profitable – you know, in case you wanted to start doing more of that revenue-generating work instead of the stuff you might be losing money on.
+It’s a great way to keep on top of those clients who might not know what their vehicles are due for.
+You can even see all the PMs you’ve completed in the past, along with their stats, like how long jobs took to complete and who worked on them.
+You can also look at metrics that show you which of your PMs made you the most profit, and which maybe aren’t as profitable—you know, in case you wanted to start doing more of that revenue-generating work instead of the stuff you might be losing money on.

 - Estimates.
-This is exactly what it sounds like – where you prepare an estimate and send it to a customer who wants a ballpark of what a particular job would cost.
+This is exactly what it sounds like—where you prepare an estimate and send it to a customer who wants a ballpark of what a particular job would cost.
+And if you want, you can instantly convert your estimate to an invoice and send it to a customer!

 - Customers.
 Want to see all the vehicles belonging to a particular customer?
 How about all the work you’ve ever done for them?
 Friend, this is your tab.